Kazmimasooma/Group-1-Disney/README.md

 ### Hyper Parameter Tuning

 Grid Search uses a different combination of all the specified hyperparameters and their values and calculates the performance for each combination and selects the best value for the hyperparameters.
-GridSearchCV, along with Grid Search, cross-validation is also performed.
+GridSearchCV has all the capabilities of Grid Search and also includes cross-validation.
 Cross-Validation is used while training the model.
 As we know that before training the model with data, we divide the data into two parts – train data and test data.
 In cross-validation, the process divides the train data further into two parts – the train data and the validation data.
 We used GridSearchCV to find the best hyper parameters for the KNN model and also for the accuracy score KNN Classifier test.

 ## Analysis

 ### Accuracy Score

-While it is not possible to compute accuracy score for unsupervised ML with K-Means Clustering and K-Nearest Neigbors as there are no ground truth labels to measure against, we will still like to understand our ML model's performance.
+While it is not possible to compute accuracy score for unsupervised ML with K-Means Clustering and K-Nearest Neigbors as there are no ground truth labels to measure against, we will still like to understand our ML models' performance.
 Therefore we have used the K-means cluster classes as the y prediction in order to produce an accuracy score metrics.

 Leave One Out Cross-Validation (LOOCV) is a type of cross-validation approach in which each observation is considered as the validation set and the rest (N-1) observations are considered as the training set.
 In LOOCV, fitting of the model is done and predicting using one observation validation set.
 Tt results in a reliable and unbiased estimate of model performance.